 Back To Volunteering Opportunities Home

 Now you can volunteer from anywhere, and give as much or as little time as you want!
-Read below to find out how to virtual volunteer, whilst still making a difference around the world.
+Read below to find out how to Virtual Volunteer, whilst still making a difference around the world.
 Please check that you are happy with any terms and conditions if you are asked to sign up in order to take part in any of the Virtual Volunteering below.

 Each year, disasters around the world kill nearly 100,000 and affect or displace 200 million people.
 Many of the places where these disasters occur are literally 'missing' from any map and first responders lack the information to make valuable decisions regarding relief efforts.
 Missing Maps is an open, collaborative project in which you can help Put the World’s Vulnerable People on the Map by mapping areas where humanitarian organisations are trying to meet the needs of vulnerable people.